danbruder/entity-query-scratchpad/README.md

 - an api to define filters and selects

 There's probably a ton of prior art here that I should research before going any further.

+These ideas are an amalgomation of some books I've read over the past year:

+- the clean architecture
+- database internals
+- dynamodb book
+- designing data-intensive applications
+- seven databases in seven weeks